juokaz/juokaz.com/_posts/2012-09-11-living-homeless.markdown

 <img src="/blog/images/travel-bag.jpg" alt="" class="right" />

 I'm not even sure when this will end, not until I get my USA visa and can go there and stay.
-So far there is no estimate for that, nor I need one.
+So far there is no estimate for that, nor do I need one.
 I'm already doing the work I will be doing there, so it's only a matter of living there or not.
 Of course I would like to get there as soon as possible, as while this whole thing is a lot of fun, I'm pretty sure it can get pretty tiring after a few months.
 But yeah...
 I'll just wait and see what happens, until then it's going to be my macbook, a bag of clothes and a boarding pass to some city.
 Exciting times!

 *\*all illustrations done by Frits from hikingartist.com*